 Sample university student CV objectives

-• Recent university graduate with a degree in marketing seeking a full-time position where I can utilise my experience in social media and paid advertising to help an emerging brand like Club Z!
+- Recent university graduate with a degree in marketing seeking a full-time position where I can utilise my experience in social media and paid advertising to help an up-and-coming brand like Club Z!
 Inc. increase awareness and attract more users.

-• Hardworking university student at the University of Pittsburgh who is equally committed to academic excellence (2:1 equivalent) and service (student leader at the local food bank) seeking an opportunity at Unidos as a part-time employee to utilise these talents to improve customer satisfaction.
+- Hardworking university student at the University of Pittsburgh who is equally committed to academic excellence (2:1) and service (student leader at the local food bank) seeking an opportunity at Unidos as a part-time employee to utilise these talents to enhance customer satisfaction.

 You can see that all of these CV objectives specifically mention the company that the student is applying to.
 Tailoring is the golden rule of CV objectives.

-Here are some other guidelines to make your objective the best it can be:
+What are the rules for making your objective the best it can be?

-• Once more, take the time to tailor your CV objective for each company to which you’re applying.
+- Once more, make sure to tailor your CV objective for each company to which you’re applying.

-• Keep it to two or three sentences.
+- Keep it to two to three sentences.

 When it comes to formatting your CV, the best advice is to keep it simple.
 You need to convincingly make the case that you deserve an interview for the role to which you’re applying.